magento/magento2/app/code/Magento/AdminAdobeIms/README.md

 For the AdobeIMS Login we provide a redirect_uri on the request.
 After a successful Login in AdobeIMS, we get redirected to provided redirect_uri.

 In the ImsCallback Controller we get the access_token and then the user profile.
-We then check if the assigned organization is valid and if the user does exist in the magento database, before we complete the user login in Magento.
+We then check if the assigned organization is valid and if the user does exist in the Magento database, before we complete the user login in Magento.

 If there went something wrong during the authorization, the user gets redirected to the admin login page and an error message is shown.